 This article covers most of the materials used by me for my detailed and realistic artworks......

-I have a special facebook page called “Pastel work in progress” showing how I create my detailed pastel artwork.
+I also have a special Facebook page called “Pastel work in progress” showing how I create my detailed pastel artwork.
 Pop over and have a look…….

-Art Spectrum also produce Colourfix paint which can be applied to variety of surfaces and allows me to use pastel in a variety of other ways.
-In addition, Colourfix paper can be used as a base for gouache and other media, which gives me potentially a number of different ways to experiment with pastels.
+Art Spectrum also produces Colourfix paint which can be applied to a variety of surfaces and allows me to use pastel in a variety of other ways.
+Also, Colourfix paper can be used as a base for gouache and other media, which gives me potentially several different ways to experiment with pastels.

 I use Jacksons Art Supplies to purchase my pastel paper as they have a good range and a quick delivery time.

-I use a number of different makes of soft pastel including Unison, Rembrandt, Conte, Derwent and Art Spectrum.
-Each make has it's advantages and range of colours, and I enjoy utilising these differences to create a blend of colours and textures.
+Each make has its advantages and range of colours, and I enjoy utilising these differences to create a blend of colours and textures.

 I use a range of different makes of pencils in a huge range of colours including ( from hard to soft ) Cretacolour pastel pencils, Conte Pastel pencils, Faber-Castell pastels and Derwent pastel pencils